 Corns and Calluses

 Do you have thick, hardened layers of skin on the bottom of your feet?
-Chances are that you are suffering from common conditions called corns and/or calluses, which often develop in areas where there is pressure from your shoes.
+Chances are you are suffering from common conditions called corns and calluses.

-You are at an increased risk for corns and calluses if you:
+You are at increased risk for corns and calluses if you:

 - Suffer from bunions or hammer toes